Vitellius: In coinage

 As Vitellius was not recognised emperor by the Senate until 19 April 69—soon after Otho's suicide—he had to rely on other mints for his coin supply until his arrival at Rome.
 He first used the Spanish mint of Tarraco (now Tarragona) from January 69, then the mint of Lugdunum (now Lyon, France) a bit later.
 Taracco produced much more coins than Lugdunum, which might have not even struck bronze coinage.
-These two mints closed at the beginning of Summer; by now, the mint of Rome had taken over.
+These two mints closed at the beginning of summer 69, by which time the mint of Rome had taken over.

 Every coin of Vitellius features the title "Germanicus", referring to the legions of the Rhine that supported his bid for power.
 Regardless of the mint, this title was progressively shortened to "Germ" on the coins.
 Numismatist C. H. V. Sutherland notes that the prevalence of the title indicates that Vitellius used it almost like a cognomen.
 The coins Vitellius minted before his official proclamation as Emperor on 19 April do not bear the title "Augustus", while the title "Pontifex Maximus" appears on coins minted after his election at this title on 18 July.

 The last type of coin minted by Vitellius were aurei and denarii with the goddess Victory building a trophy, likely alluding to his hopeful victory against the incoming armies of Vespasian.